manashri834/Abstract-Syntax-Tree-AST-Visualization-Analysis-Tool/README.md

 # Abstract Syntax Tree (AST) Visualization & Analysis Tool
+A Python-based static analysis utility that performs lexical and syntax analysis to visualize code hierarchy and quantify logical complexity using Graphviz.

 ## Overview
 This tool performs **Lexical and Syntax Analysis** to transform source code into a hierarchical tree structure.
 It is designed to assist in structural auditing and code complexity mapping.